MrManning/tympa-health-device-management/README.md

 - Build script to compile all the typescript files to javascript
 - Containerize the postgresql database as a standalone from the app itself

+## Issues

+- I ran into the problem where I could start a database but it was having problems connecting continuosly and making requests

 ## Running

+Requires:

+- psql, installed with brew via `brew install postgresql@14`

 The idea was to run from within api:

 ```
 npm run build && npm run start
 ```

 followed by running from client:

 ```
 npm run start
 ```

+## Tests

+`npm test`